Hands-on Canon PowerShot V1 review: is this compact camera comeback a Sony ZV killer?

 The Canon PowerShot V1 is a camera that, while not quite what I expected, is one that the market is probably going to adore.

-Let's be clear; while speculation was that the Canon PowerShot V1 would be a traditional compact camera, along the lines of the Canon PowerShot G7 X Mark III, it is in fact more of a compact vloggiing camera along the lines of the Sony ZV-1 II.
+It was believed that the Canon PowerShot V1 would be a traditional compact camera, along the lines of the Canon PowerShot G7 X Mark III, but it's actually more of a compact vlogging camera along the lines of the Sony ZV-1 II.

 While the market expected Canon to launch a compact that would replace the G7 X, instead it's launched one that complements it – and threatens the stranglehold that the ZV series previously enjoyed on cameras for vlogging.